brettz9/jamilih/README.md

 Naming
 ======

-JML (for JavaScript or Json Markup Language), pronounced "Jamilih" for the Arabic word meaning "Beauty".
-It is named in honor of the Arabic name of my dear newly-born daughter.
+I originally named the project JML (for JavaScript or Json Markup Language) and have still kept the abbreviation when used as a global in a browser (and in the filename and examples), but as other projects have used the name or similar ones, I am renaming the project to "Jamilih" for the Arabic word meaning "Beauty".
+It is named in honor of the Arabic name of my family's newly-born daughter.

 Design goals
 ==========